fhildeb/lukso-node-guide/3-system-setup/02-disk-volumes.md

   VG UUID               [VOLUME_GROUP_UNIVERSALLY_UNIQUE_IDENTIFIER]
 ```

-**After extending the group to also use the space on the newly added physical volume, the** `Free PE / Size` **property should have pleny of free extents again that we can add to our logical volume so we can use the space on our node.**
+**After extending the group to use the space on the newly added physical volume, the** `Free PE / Size` **property should have plenty of free extents to add to our logical volume so we can use the space on our node.**

 ### 3.2.3 Checking the logical volumes

-Before we add space to our logical volume we have to check the properties of the logical volumes that are available on the device.
+Before adding space to our logical volume, we have to check the properties of the logical volumes available on the device.

 ```sh
 sudo lvdisplay